 The National Museum of Denmark is a must-see for every visitor to the city of Copenhagen.
 As Denmark’s most important and largest cultural and historical museum it hosts a broad variety of fascinating exhibitions.

-You have free admission to all exhibitions in the museum!
 Take all the time you need to explore the museum with friends and family.
 It is easy to spend an afternoon in the different exhibitions, but also a whole day will fly by since there is so much to see.

 The museum is a time-machine with destinations such as Vikings, Egyptian mummies and a hash stall from Christiania.